NDevTK/cel/docs/schema-guidelines.md

 This document specifies guidelines for authoring schema changes for the Chrome Enterprise Lab.

-The schema is defined by the set of `.proto` files in the [schema] directory.
-See [Protocol Buffers] for details on the syntax.
+The schema is defined by the set of `.proto` files in directories named `asset` and `host` under the [schema][] directory.
+See [Protocol Buffers][] for details on the syntax for `.proto` files.
 These `.proto` files are used to generate Go code which are included in the libraries and tools.

 Refer to the [design document][Design] for overall design.
-Specifically, readers are expected to be familiar with the [ASSET MANIFEST] section and the [HOST ENVIRONMENT] sections of the design doc.
+Specifically, readers are expected to be familiar with the [ASSET MANIFEST][] section and the [HOST ENVIRONMENT][] sections of the design doc.
 For convenience, the Chrome Enterprise Lab may be abbreviated as **CEL** in this document.

+*** note
 **The Schema Is a Living Specification.** The asset schema defines the types of assets that are supported in the Chrome Enterprise Lab.
 It's expected that this will evolve with the requirements of the Chromium project.
 Hence it'll never be complete and must be designed in such a way that new asset types can be added without too much churn.
+***

 ## Nomenclature

-### Asset Catalog
+### Asset Manifest

-The **Asset Catalog** is a collection of assets that are recognized and can be deployed by the lab.
-The canonical asset catalog is the list supported by the toolchain at https://chromium.googlesource.com/enterprise/cel and described by the `.proto` files in the [schema] directory.
+The **Asset Manifest** is a collection of assets that are recognized and can be deployed by the lab.
+The canonical asset catalog is the list supported by the toolchain at https://chromium.googlesource.com/enterprise/cel and described by the `.proto` files in the [schema/asset][] directory.

-E.g.: Examples of things that could be included in an asset catalog include networks, VM instances, AD domains, IIS servers, MCS servers, authenticated proxies, etc.
+Examples of things that could be included in an asset catalog include networks, VM instances, AD domains, IIS servers, MCS servers, authenticated proxies, etc.

+The Asset Manifest is rooted at the `AssetManifest` message ([source](../schema/asset/asset_manifest.proto)).
+All messages that appear in `AssetManifest` are called top level assets.

 ### Asset Inventory